surge-dalhousie/discover-python/variables-and-assignment.md

 print(first_name, 'is', age, 'years old')
 ```

-*   `print` automatically puts a single space between items to separate them.
-*   And wraps around to a new line at the end.

 ```python

 ```

+*   `print` automatically puts a single space between items to separate them.
+*   It also wraps around to a new line at the end.

 ## Variables must be created before they are used.